Yannick7777/LastFM_Live_Song_Display/README.md

 # Last FM Live Song display
-Easily integrate a live display of the song your currently playing with the help of the last.fm API.
+Full screen Song display of the currently playing song with the use of the last.fm API.
+Designed for use in Bars, Restaurants or similar.

 ### Demo
 [Demo here](https://eyer.life/music_demo)